 HEHL is a private limited company incorporated in the British Virgin Islands and is an investment holding company.
 It is wholly-owned by Capital VC Limited (Main Board, stock code: 02324), an investment company incorporated in the Cayman Islands whose shares are listed on the Main Board of the Stock Exchange.
-Capital VC Limited and its subsidiaries are principally engaged in investment in listed and unlisted companies in Hong Kong and the PRC.
-Capital VC Limited's primary investment objective is to achieve earnings in the form of short to medium term (i.e. less than five years), capital appreciation as well as income from interest and dividends by investing in listed and unlisted companies mainly in Hong Kong and the PRC.
-It also invests in unlisted companies with potential to seek a listing on the Stock Exchange or any overseas stock exchanges.
+Capital VC Limited's primary investment objective is to achieve earnings in the form of short to medium term (i.e., less than five years) capital appreciation as well as income from interest and dividends by investing in listed and unlisted companies mainly in Hong Kong and the PRC.
 To the best knowledge, information and belief of our Directors, other than its investment in our Group, HEHL and its ultimate shareholder, Capital VC Limited, are Independent Third Parties.